If you’re biting your nails over the election, use these expert tips to reduce stress

 “We are in a generally heightened state of stress caused by events around the world,” said neuroscientist Dr. Richard Davidson, founder and director of the nonprofit Center for Healthy Minds at the University of Wisconsin-Madison, where research on Tibetan Buddhist practitioners found that meditation literally changed their brains.

 Davidson also founded Healthy Minds Innovations, a nonprofit wellness organization that provides meditation and wellness guides on a free app.
-For the first time, wellness experts from Healthy Minds will be available live on election night, November 5, to provide meditation and stress busting tips, Davidson said in an email.
+For the first time, wellness experts from Healthy Minds will be available live on election eve, November 4, to provide meditation and stress busting tips, Davidson said in an email.

 As the countdown to a new presidency unfolds, here are some expert-approved methods on how to handle anxiety and stress.